hoehermann/purple-gowhatsapp/README.md

 * `echo-sent-messages`
   Selects when to put an outgoing message into the local conversation window:

+    * `internal`: After the WhatsApp server has received the message, and lock-up the UI until it does (default).
-    * `on-success`: After the WhatsApp *server* has received the message (default).
-Note: This does not indicate whether the message has been received by the *contact*.
+    * `on-success`: After the WhatsApp server has received the message, but do not lock-up the UI (**use this for speed**).
     * `immediately`: Immediately after hitting send (message may not actually have been sent).
     * `never`: Never (some protocol bridges want this).

+  Note: Neither of these indicate whether the message has been received by the *contact*.

 * `autojoin-chats`
   Automatically join all chats representing the WhatsApp groups after connecting and every time group information is provided.
 This is useful for protocol bridges.